 Before starting your surrogacy journey, it’s helpful to understand the different types of surrogacy and how they work, especially when you’re carrying a child for someone you already know and care about.

-In gestational surrogacy, which is the most common method today, the surrogate is not biologically related to the baby.
+- Gestational surrogacy: This is the most common form of surrogacy today, where the surrogate is not biologically related to the baby.
 An embryo, created through IVF with the intended parents’ or donors’ egg and sperm, is implanted in the surrogate’s womb.
-This differs from traditional surrogacy, where the surrogate’s own egg is used, making her the biological mother.
-Due to legal and emotional complications, traditional surrogacy is now rarely chosen.

 Requirements To Be a Surrogate for a Friend or Family Member

-Choosing to become a surrogate for someone you love is an incredibly generous act — one that can give the life-changing gift of parenthood.
-However, surrogacy is not without its challenges.
 To protect your well-being and ensure a safe and healthy pregnancy, there are several important medical and legal requirements to meet.
 Here’s what you’ll generally need to qualify to be a gestational surrogate:

-• Age (21 to 38 years): To help reduce risks for both you and the baby, surrogates are typically required to be in this age range.
+- Age (21 to 38 years): To help reduce risks for both you and the baby, surrogates are typically required to be in this age range.
 Pregnancy risks increase outside these limits, so clinics and agencies prioritize your health by following this guideline.

-• Previous Healthy Pregnancy: You must have carried and delivered a full-term baby and currently be raising a child.
+- Previous Healthy Pregnancy: You must have carried and delivered a full-term baby and currently be raising a child.
 This shows that your body has successfully managed pregnancy before, which helps lower the chances of complications.

-• Healthy Lifestyle: You’ll need to have a lifestyle free from smoking, drug use or other high-risk behaviors.
+- Healthy Lifestyle: You’ll need to have a lifestyle free from smoking, drug use or other high-risk behaviors.
 This ensures your body is in the best condition to support a healthy pregnancy.

-• Residency and Appointments: You’ll need to live in a state with favorable surrogacy laws and be able to attend required medical and legal appointments throughout the process.
+- Residency and Appointments: You’ll need to live in a state with favorable surrogacy laws and be able to attend required medical and legal appointments throughout the process.

 When embarking on a surrogacy journey with someone you know and trust, it may feel unnecessary to involve lawyers and legal paperwork.
 However, a well-defined legal contract is not only mandatory in most cases — it’s essential to protect both you and the intended parents.
 This agreement ensures that everyone is on the same page regarding expectations, responsibilities and potential challenges, helping prevent misunderstandings or conflicts later on.